 3 Hours Drive

-The road condition from Murah Labuh to Kersik Tup is fairly smooth and some traffic.
-Lesson learned from Day 2 that rainfall happens in the afternoon.
+The road condition from Murah Labuh to Kersik Tuo is fairly smooth and some traffic.
+The lesson learned from Day 2 is that rainfall happens in the afternoon.
 We started around 8 am so we could make several more pit stops.
-It’s so common farmers dry rice, coffee beans, and cinnamons on the roadside.
+It’s so common for farmers to dry rice, coffee beans, and cinnamons on the roadside.

 Breakfast in Coffee Farm